pawanchinnu17/breast_cancer_detection_/README.md

 - [ ] **Explainable AI**: LIME/SHAP integration for model interpretability
 - [ ] **Mobile App**: React Native/Flutter app for point-of-care testing

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **UCI Machine Learning Repository** for providing the dataset